 - Division: Health Sciences

-- Department: Electroneurodiagnostic Technology
+- Department: Allied Health

+The Polysomnography Certificate Program goal is to prepare competent entry-level polysomnographic technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domain.
 A Polysomnographic Technologist performs overnight, daytime, or home sleep studies, polysomnograms, on people with suspected sleep disorders.
 They work under the general supervision of a physician or designee.
 The polysomnographic technologist responsibilities include, but not limited to recording and analyzing related data and report their technical findings to the physician to aid in rendering a medical decision.
 The foundation principles of the Polysomnography certificate are geared toward the specialties of sleep, medicine, respiratory, neurology and behavioral sciences.
-The program includes a non-paid, supervised practicum to provide students the “hands-on” clinical experience at an SCC affiliated healthcare facility.
-Requires Professional Healthcare CPR; background check; immunizations prior to END 1891 – Polysomnography Practicum.
+The program includes a non-paid, supervised practicum to provide students the "hands-on" clinical experience at an SCC affiliated healthcare facility.
+Requires Professional Healthcare CPR; background check; immunizations prior to END 1891 - Polysomnography Practicum.